Monitor Sold-out Item Variations or Modifiers

 How item variations become sold out

-A seller can use the Seller Dashboard to manually mark an item variation as sold out even if its inventory count isn't zero.
+A seller can use the Square Dashboard to manually mark an item variation as sold out even if its inventory count isn't zero.
 Until the seller manually turns off the sold-out status, the sold-out status remains true on the item variation.
 Furthermore, the seller can set a time beyond when the sold-out status assigned to the item variation ceases to be true.

-A seller can use the Seller Dashboard or an application developer can call the Catalog API to enable inventory tracking to monitor the sold-out status of an item variation globally for all seller locations or locally at specific locations.
+A seller can use the Square Dashboard or an application developer can call the Catalog API to enable inventory tracking to monitor the sold-out status of an item variation globally for all seller locations or locally at specific locations.
 A location-specific inventory tracking specification overrides the global specification applicable for that location.

 To use the Catalog API to enable the global inventory tracking, set the track_inventory attribute to true on the item variation.
 To use the Catalog API to override the global settings for a particular location, set the track_inventory attribute to true on a particular element in the location_overrides list of the item variation.
 Each element in the location_overrides list defines an override for a specified location.